kamile320/ServerBot/README.md

 If you're using not-Ubuntu 22.04 based distros you need to create python3 virtual environment - easily using setup.sh

 ## Features
-- basic discord commands
+- Basic discord commands
-- plays music from YouTube/Your local files
+- Plays music from YouTube/Your local files
-- can move through directories and open (send) files on discord[^2]
+- Can move through directories and open (send) files on discord[^2]
-- running bash scripts[^2]
+- Running bash scripts[^2]
-- can create systemd (systemctl) entry to start with your OS[^2]
+- Can create systemd (systemctl) entry to start with your OS[^2]
-- shows status of selected systemd services[^2]
+- Shows status of selected systemd services[^2]
 - .ai command to talk with gemini-based AI
 - Logs messages sent by users on discord channels
 - Saves every message sent on available (for the bot) discord channels[^3]
+- Use sqlite3 database to register users and grant bot moderators access to mod commands (+level system in future)

 ## Advantages of Linux
 This Bot is also good for administrative tasks for your servers - saying servers I mean not only Discord Servers but real Servers.<br>